microshare/microshare.github.io/docs/2/technical/data-format/hourly-snapshot.md

 ---------------------------------------
 This page provides an overview of the data structure for the hourly snapshot data format used in the [predictive cleaning](https://www.microshare.io/eversmart-predictive-cleaning/) solution developed by Microshare™.
 The data is presented in JSON format and contains hourly aggregated snapshots of a given metric produced by a device.

+Hourly snapshots aggregate data collected over each hour, summarizing it into hourly metrics.
+This method helps manage and reduce the volume of data, making storage and processing more efficient compared to daily snapshots.
+By condensing data into hourly intervals, the number of raw data points is significantly reduced, which facilitates more efficient querying and analysis.
+This approach not only enhances data management but also allows for quicker and more detailed insights into hourly trends and patterns.
+Consequently, it becomes easier to monitor and respond to changes in the data on an hourly basis, providing a more granular view of the metrics being tracked.

+Rectype for hourly snapshots: io.microshare.lake.snapshot.hourly

 ## 2. Hourly snapshot data format
 ---------------------------------------